-Hello, my name is Damien.
+Hello, my name is Damiano.
 Don’t ask me about Loom cause I have never played it.
 During that wonderful period that was the 90s, it was the one classic Lucasarts adventure games that no one talked about nor had a copy laying around to play.
-Monkey Island was everywhere and so Day of the Tentacle.
-Full Throttle and Sam & Max I found in the shops, where I bought my copies.
+Monkey Island was everywhere and so were Day of the Tentacle, Full Throttle and Sam & Max.
+All of these titles I found in the shops, where I originally bought my copies.
 Loom?
 What?

-Maybe it had something to do with its intricate red glasses copy protection and audio drama or the fact that it never received a full italian translation.
+Maybe it had something to do with its intricate red glasses copy protection and audio drama or the fact that it never received an official Italian translation even years after its release.
 Whatever the reason, I found out about Loom being one of the classic Lucasarts adventures only many years later.

 Amending past mistakes